hackclub/hackclub/workshops/web_scraping/README.md

 Web scraping can be broken down into two simple steps:

 1. Fetching the HTML source code of a website via an HTTP request or a headless browser
-2. Parsing the raw HMTL data to get the information that matters
+2. Parsing the raw HTML data to get the information that matters

 We'll look at both of these steps during this tutorial and writing our web scraper in [TypeScript](https://cometcode.io/posts/typescript/).